Officers & Directors

 Amir Adnani Chief Executive Officer, President, Director

-Mr. Adnani is a founder of Uranium Energy Corp and has been the President, Chief Executive Officer, and a director of the Company since its inception in January 2005.
-He is also the founder and Chairman of GoldMining Inc., a publicly-listed gold property acquisition and development company that has grown to control a sizeable portfolio of projects across the Americas.
-By background, he is an entrepreneur, and earlier established and grew two private companies.
+Mr. Adnani is also the founder and Chairman of GoldMining Inc. (GOLD: TSX; GLDLF: OTCQX), a gold-resources acquisition and development company that has grown to control a sizeable portfolio of gold projects across the Americas.
+By background, he is an entrepreneur, and earlier started and expanded two private companies.

-Mr. Adnani has been invited to speak at prominent industry conferences organized by the International Atomic Energy Agency, World Nuclear Fuel Market and the Milken Institute.
-He is a frequent contributor to the business media including The Wall Street Journal, Bloomberg, CNBC and Fox Business News.
+Mr. Adnani is frequently invited to speak at prominent industry gatherings, including the Milken Institute Global Conference, the International Economic Forum of the Americas, the World Nuclear Fuel Market and the International Atomic Energy Agency (IAEA).
+He is often interviewed by major business media outlets including The Wall Street Journal, Bloomberg, CNBC and Fox Business News.

 Spencer Abraham Chairman of the Board